 - Validate signatures - Examine any errors associated with the FPR - Obtain the number of issues for each analyzer, vulnerability category, or custom grouping - Obtain lists of issues (including some basic information).
-You can filter these lists.
+You can filter these lists. - Obtain the list of analyzed files and the number of lines of code (LOC) for each file.
+You can also compare the LOC with another FPR.

-To display project signature information:
+To display signature information for the analysis:

+'''

 FPRUtility -information -signature -project <project>.fpr -f <output>.txt

+'''